 To the best of our knowledge, Lentz et al. (2019) is one of the few papers that combines publicly available spatially and temporally granular data to predict village-level food security status that significantly improves the prediction accuracy without significant cost in data collection and model training.
 Building on the framework in Lentz et al. (2019), in this paper, we construct a prototype of an early-warning system that is automatically updated, generalizable, scalable, and cost-effective in predicting areas of potential food shortage.
 Like Lentz et al., we incorporate data from different sources, dimensions, and scales into a single predictive model of food security status.
 We use machine learning models to predict village-level food security status for targeting aid in times of food shortage.
 Variables in the model include the market price of food staples, weather shocks in growing seasons, and geospatial features around village clusters.
 We combine data techniques such as cost-sensitive learning and oversampling with the machine learning models to improve the prediction of food insecure categories.
-The models correctly capture 30-86 % of the most food insecurity categories among the three countries for different food security measures.
-The main contribution of this paper is to improve the prediction of villages with the potential food crisis in a setting with imbalanced data.
+The models correctly capture 30-86 % of the most food insecure

+Across three countries and two different food security measures, the machine learning models consistently achieve from 10% to 60% higher area under the ROC curve (AUC) than the baseline model, with 15% to 100% more food insecure villages being identified from the rest of the data.
+The main contribution of this paper is the improved prediction of villages with the potential food crisis in a setting with imbalanced data.
 We achieve this by choosing an objective function that balances overall accuracy against the ability to capture the food insecure, along with techniques like data sampling.
+Our results are more robust to the potential correlations between the training set and the testing set by only predicting later years of data using previous years’ training data.

 Instead of predicting the overall accuracy of food security status in previous studies, this study focuses on correctly detecting the clusters that are food insecure.
 Similar to a fraud detection problem, severe food insecurity crises are rare but too important to miss.
 The failure of identifying villages with food shortage is more costly than falsely sending food assistance to areas that do not have a shortage of food.
 Therefore, we focus more on identifying all the insecure clusters to maximize the recall rate in classification, where the recall rate is defined as the percent of truly insecure households correctly captured by the model.
 We are less concerned about minimizing the number of secure clusters misclassified as unsafe.
 In technical terms, we put a higher weight on the recall rate than the precision rate for classifying the food security categories.
 Choosing the right criterion to optimize matters for model selection and parameter tuning.
 Ultimately, we want the model to correctly detect as many minority classes that are food insecure as possible without creating too many false-positive cases.

 Along with choosing the optimization criterion, we explore cost-sensitive learning methods to assist the detection of minority cases.
-In the model training process, we put higher weights on successfully detecting the observations in the most food-insecure category.
-After getting the predicted probabilities of the village from the models, we also adjust the threshold of classifying the predicted probability into categories after training the model to reduce the cost of misclassification of the minority category.
+In the model training process, we put higher penalties for failing to detect the observations in the most food-insecure category.
+After getting the predicted probabilities of the village from the models, we also adjust the threshold of classifying the predicted probability into categories after training the models to reduce the cost of misclassification of the minority category.
 We explored upsampling approaches to create a more balanced training dataset that forces the classifiers to learn about the characteristics of the minority class to improve the performance of the models even further.